 The third stage of imposter syndrome is the “crisis moment.”
 This is when individuals reach a breaking point and realize that their negative beliefs about themselves are holding them back from reaching their full potential.
 They may seek out support from friends, family or professionals to help them work through these feelings and develop healthier coping strategies for these triggers of imposter syndrome.

 Imposter syndrome is a common struggle that many people face, but it doesn’t have to define you.
-By understanding the stages of imposter syndrome and seeking support through psychotherapy, you can learn to recognize your worth and capabilities.
+By understanding the stages of imposter syndrome and being mindful of what to avoid with imposter syndrome, you can prevent unhelpful habits or thought patterns from reinforcing self-doubt.
+Seeking support through psychotherapy can help you recognize your worth and capabilities, offering guidance and strategies to build lasting confidence.
 Remember that it’s okay to ask for help and that you are not alone in your experiences.
 With time, patience, and dedication to personal growth, you can overcome imposter syndrome and thrive in all areas of your life.